Youth and the Awesomeness of God, Part 2

 If you remember from last week, we started a series on the awesomeness of God.
 This is an awesome subject because it pertains to our God—who He is, what He does, and His total control over everything.
 God is the highest awesome, the epitome of awesome.
 By comparison, all non-God things are non-awesome.

-We examined Psalm 39:5-8, where compared to God's eternal existence, our lives are closer to non-existence.
-Humanity's existence is finite and fallen, while God's is stellar, immense, and amazing.
+We examined this from Psalm 39:5-8, where compared to God's eternal, higher-quality existence, our lives are closer to non-existence.
+Humanity's existence is finite and fallen, making God's far more stellar, immense, and amazing.

-Human achievements—like sports feats or world records—may seem awesome, but they are insignificant compared to God's awesomeness.
+Even awesome human feats—like winning gold medals or setting world records—are insignificant compared to God's awesomeness.
 This seems extreme, but how could anything be awesome compared to God?
-Our video games, devices, relationships—none compare.
+Our video games, devices, relationships—none measure up.

 The series follows a three-step process: